akka/akka/akka-docs/src/main/paradox/typed.md

 :  @@snip [IntroSpec.scala]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/IntroTest.java) { #chatroom-behavior }

-The state is managed by changing behavior rather than using any `var`s.
+The state is managed by changing behavior rather than using any variables.

  When a new `GetSession` command comes in we add that client to the list that is in the returned behavior.
 Then we also need to create the session’s